 Enrique “Henry” Cibrian is a doctoral student in FSU’s clinical psychology program.
 He received his B.A. in Psychology from South University and his M.S. in Psychological Science from the University of North Florida.
 Prior to attending FSU, he worked at a psychology clinic as both a Clinical Research Assistant—to develop two versions of a mental health screener for treatment needs—and as a Psychometrist—aiding in assessments with children and adolescents for ADHD, ASD, etc. Currently, he is interested in investigating neural markers of risk for psychopathology, the effects of parenting behaviors on internalizing/externalizing symptoms, and intervention strategies for youth.

-Miho Tatsuki is a doctoral student in Oklahoma State University's clinical psychology program.
+Miho Tatsuki is a doctoral student in FSU's clinical psychology program.
 She graduated from Grinnell College with a B.A. in psychology.
-Prior to entering the doctoral program at OSU, she worked at Children's Research Center in Okinawa, Japan, investigating reinforcement learning, social functioning, and academic achievement in children with ADHD.
+Prior to beginning her doctoral training, Miho worked at the Children's Research Center in Okinawa, Japan, investigating reinforcement learning, social functioning, and academic achievement in children with ADHD.
 Currently, she is interested in how trait, state, and pathological anxiety affect individuals with ADHD and developing assessments and interventions that address the interplay.

 Caitlin Bullard is a clinical psychology doctoral student in Oklahoma State University's clinical psychology program.
 Originally from Birmingham, Alabama, she graduated from Baylor University with a Bachelor of Science degree in psychology.
 Caitlin is interested in examining behavioral and social difficulties experienced by children with ADHD and/or ASD.